 A greater or smaller list size is not always a bad thing.
 A list is ultimately a collection of user cookies.
 Even if one user is represented multiple times in that list, it is still the same user.
 Depending on which device + browser combination the user uses, the system will identify the corresponding cookie to be associated with a remarketing list.
 It is impossible that a user that is not actually part of a remarketing list will ever get remarketed to.

-Creating associations in Bulk: While the Audiences tab allows creation of associations, it can only be done for one ad group or campaign at a time.
-In order to support the creation of large number of associations across ad groups/campaigns in bulk, we have extended the Ad Group and Campaigns tabs to support associating selected ad groups/campaigns with one or more remarketing lists.
+Creating associations in Bulk: While the Audiences table allows creation of associations, it can only be done for one ad group or campaign at a time.
+In order to support the creation of large number of associations across ad groups/campaigns in bulk, we have extended the Ad group and Campaigns tables to support associating selected ad groups/campaigns with one or more remarketing lists.
 Simply filter for and select the ad groups/campaigns you wish to associate with remarketing lists and click on Edit > Associate with Remarketing lists on the action bar.

 No, you can only select one targeting setting per ad group/campaign that will apply to all your audience lists in that ad group/campaign (either "Target and bid" or "Bid only").
 It isn't possible to use different targeting settings in the same ad group for remarketing lists, in-market audiences, and custom audiences.
 Whichever setting you've selected most recently ("Target and bid" or "Bid only") overrides any previous settings.